uwescience/ds4ad/pandas_data_manipulation/003-apply.md

 4    19631225.0
 Name: date_of_birth, dtype: float64
 ```

-It seems that the dates are represented as floating point numbers, with the first 4 digits representing the year, the second two digits representing month and the last two digits representing the day.

 How would we go about cleaning this column and producing something that can be used?